Memgraph

 • Relationships - the connections between those entities.
 Sometimes they are referred to as edges or links.

-• Labels - attributes that group similar nodes together.
+• Labels - categories that group similar nodes together.

 • Properties - key/value pairs stored within nodes or relationships.

-Relational databases store data in tables consisting of rows and columns.
+Relational databases store data in tables made of rows and columns.
 Every row is a record, and every column is an attribute of that record.
-Relational databases are based on a relational data model that requires a predefined and carefully modeled set of tables.
-Multiple data tables can be related to each other using primary and foreign keys.
-Primary keys uniquely identify each row in a table, while foreign keys link rows in one table to rows in another table.
-Relational databases use Structured Query Language (SQL) to query, manage and manipulate data.
-Relational databases are widely used in applications such as e-commerce, banking, and inventory management systems.
+Relational databases rely on a predefined schema of tables that are connected through primary and foreign keys.
+They use Structured Query Language (SQL) to query, manage, and manipulate data.
+Relational databases are widely used in transactional applications such as e-commerce, banking, and inventory systems.

 The image below shows the difference between the graph model and the relational model for the order management dataset.